ErraticL/QRCreator/README.md

 Currently supports URLs and normal strings.

-You can save the QR codes to a PNG image by clicking on the QR code
+You can save the QR codes to a PNG image by clicking on the QR code or print it by pressing the "Print QR code" button

 ![](https://erratic.get-some.help/4gKGXgR.png)